SysKitTeam/docs-insights/get-to-know-insights/page-performance-screen.md

 ## File Requests

 File Requests feature simulates real world page usage.
 There is no caching and the numbers here are what a real user might expect when accessing the page.
+The SysKit Insights will try to load and emulate the browser opening the page.
+The data shown is from the 20 second interval in which the SysKit Insights monitor the page.

 You can monitor __Size, Load Time__, and __Item Count__ for certain elements of the page.
 These elements are: __HTML, Javascript, Images, CSS, Fonts__.
 SysKit Insights uses __The Coach__ to monitor performance of your pages, and based on it, we provide you with a page's __Page Score__.
 For more information see [this link](https://www.sitespeed.io/documentation/coach/introduction/).